What Is DVCS Anyway?

 Related Blog: What Is Version Control?

-The Git DVCS model is applauded for allowing developers to work independently and disconnected, and to experiment freely.
+Git is a distributed version control system — and the most popular one at that.
+The Gitmodel is applauded for allowing developers to work independently and disconnected, and to experiment freely.
 But, does this model (as it's classically defined) have a future in accelerated development?
 Especially with high-performance enterprises needing to deliver faster and at better quality?

 The enterprise has been searching for an optimal developer solution that isn’t technology based on a peer-to-peer model.
 Though not everyone realizes it — or wants to believe it — DVCS is not how large organizations run.

 Commercial organizations’ software spans multiple repositories.
 It includes large binaries and artifacts.
-Storing entire repos on local workstations, as DVCS demands, gives organizations security and compliance risks.
+Storing entire repos on local workstations gives organizations security and compliance risks.
 The environment also creates an explosion of code and artifacts that damages speed and productivity.

 So you are probably looking for a solution that fully embraces developer desires but also meets your needs.
 Because let’s be honest.
 If you are using a centralized server for CI/CD builds and backups, are you really using DVCS anyway?